XYZ Car (dot) Club

 Credits & Follow

-Narrative & photos: VFM • Guest: John “Master Mechanic” Ziegler.
-Quotes lightly edited for flow, kept raw to the garage conversation.
+Narrative & photos: VFM · Guest: John “Master Mechanic” Ziegler.
+Quotes lightly edited for flow; raw transcript remains true to the garage conversation.